 Kenney was also a master of deception.
 For example, during the New Guinea campaign, he had a small number of engineers visibly work on an old airstrip at Bena Bena while a larger group worked very quietly on another old airstrip at Tsili Tsili.
 The Japanese regularly raided the highly visible activity at Bena Bena, but were not aware of the work at Tsili Tsili until fighters from the strip escorted a devastating raid against the Japanese base at Wewak.

-Kenney himself had a good feel for the state of the enemy, as when he
+Kenney himself developed a good feel for the state of the enemy,

 they had